Every wonder what buying paint would be like if airlines sold paint instead of hardware stores? We’ve compared the two so you no longer have to guess.

 Customer: Hi, how much is your paint?

-Clerk: We have regular quality for $12 a gallon and premium for $18.
-How many gallons would you like?
+Clerk: We have regular quality paint for $12 a gallon and premium for $18.
+How many gallons of paint would you like?

 Customer: Five gallons of regular quality, please.